WinCDEmu Alternative for Folder-to-ISO Creation

 |---|---|---|

-| Mount existing ISO files | Excellent lightweight fit | Not the main job |
+| Mount existing ISO files | Excellent lightweight fit | Free single-ISO mount, open, and unmount from the app; not a full virtual-drive suite |

-| Quick ISO from one folder | Convenient context-menu style workflow | Single Mode provides a focused app workflow |
+| Quick ISO from one folder | Convenient context-menu style workflow | Folder Mode provides a focused app workflow |

 | Many folders to many ISOs | Best for simpler occasional work | Batch Mode is purpose-built for this |